hufman/flask_rdf/README.rst

    Given an Accept header, return a (``mimetype``, ``format``) tuple that would best satisfy the client's request.
-   A second argument, context_aware, may be used to allow formats that require a ``context_aware`` graph
+   If the Accept header is blank, default to RDF+XML If the Accept header can't be satisfied, returns (None, None) A second argument, context_aware, may be used to allow formats that require a ``context_aware`` graph